Knowledge Hub

 • Gather necessary documentation and evidence: It can be time consuming to do this but it’s a crucial part of the preparation process to have everything you need ready in order to showcase your position in the best possible light.
 Missing evidence can lead to postponements and delays which will ultimately end up costing your business more in terms of resources, both financially and in relation to management time.

-• Set clear goals and objectives for the mediation: Being clear about what it is that you’d ideally like to achieve from the mediation is also very important.
+• Set clear goals and objectives for the mediation: Being clear about what you’d ideally like to achieve from the mediation is also very important.
 That said, it’s recommended that you think in advance about the areas where you’re prepared to compromise and also whether there are any non-negotiables; bearing in mind that the aim of mediation is to hopefully reach a settlement with the other side that both parties are content with.

 • Take steps to prepare mentally and emotionally for the process: Engaging in any form of dispute resolution process can be stressful and mediation is no exception, particularly if you’ve never been involved in a business dispute before or if it’s your first experience of the mediation process.
 It’s advisable to have professional support in place to help you through it; this could be in the form of appointing a legal representative to guide you and be with you throughout the mediation and additionally, talking to friends and family or a qualified counsellor to help manage your emotions could be beneficial.

 We’ve emphasised that one of the key characteristics of commercial mediation is the voluntary, flexible nature of the process.
-As discussed, you and your opponent will choose the mediator between yourselves and with the mediator’s help, you will decide how the mediation is to run.
+You and your opponent will choose the mediator between yourselves and with the mediator’s help, you will decide how the mediation is to run.
 While there are no hard and fast rules about how mediation proceeds, it’s possible to describe the sort of framework within which most mediations will work.

 Initial meeting

 This is where the parties, your legal representatives (if lawyers are instructed) and the mediator sit down together for the first time in the process.
-The mediator should describe the characteristics of mediation to you – that it’s voluntary and confidential, and that their position in the process is neutral: it’s for you and the other side to find an acceptable compromise.
+The mediator should describe the characteristics of mediation to you, that it’s voluntary and confidential, and that their position in the process is neutral: it’s for you and the other side to find an acceptable compromise.

 Each side will then usually give their own opening statements.
-For anyone embarking on mediation, it’s important to give some thought to these opening remarks – they will set the tone for the whole mediation process and could have a big influence on whether the mediation ultimately succeeds or fails.
+For anyone embarking on mediation, it’s important to give some thought to these opening remarks, they will set the tone for the whole mediation process and could have a big influence on whether the mediation ultimately succeeds or fails.
 Following these opening statements, the mediator will usually try, through discussion, to clarify areas of uncertainty and will hone in on potential areas of agreement.

 Private sessions